Ranxin2023/LLM_demo/readme.md

 2. **Adding Nodes and Edges**
 - Next, we add **nodes** (functional units) and **edges** (connections that determine flow).
 - Each node can represent an LLM call, an API call, or a custom function.
 Edges define how data flows between these nodes.
+3. **Special Nodes: START and END**
+- **START Node:** A special entry node that represents where the graph begins.
+User input or initial data is injected into the graph here.
+- **END Node:** A special terminal node that indicates where the workflow finishes.
+4. **Compiling the Graph**